percona/pmm-doc/docs/details/commands/pmm-admin.md

 === "Enable all collectors"

+    !!! caution alert alert-warning "Warning"
+      Before using `--enable-all-collectors` with MongoDB Service, be aware that the MongoDB exporter's memory usage may increase significantly when monitoring MongoDB 8.0+ clusters, especially with sharding and multiple collections.
+Consider using specific collectors instead if you frequently create new collections or work with many collections.

     To enable all collectors, pass the parameter `--enable-all-collectors` in the `pmm-admin add mongodb` command.
     This will enable `collstats`, `dbstats`, `indexstats`, `topmetrics`, `currentopmetrics` and `fcv` collectors.